 Does it give us any hints?

 The final scene introduces three different people.
 None have any dialogue.
 First there is a woman in a long black coat.
 She looks classy, well-kempt, beautiful.
 She looks like Tony’s type.
 Second there is a guy in an NRA hat.
 He looks rough, and aging, but surviving.
 Third there is a man in a Members Only jacket.
 He’s handsome enough, but looks nervous.
 The men both keep glancing at Tony.

 Could one of them be there to kill Tony?
 Absolutely.
 But that’s not because of any secret clues presented there.
 That’s because Tony is a fucking Mafia don.
 Any stranger, at any time, could be an assassin – and so could any acquaintance, any fellow wise guy, any friend.
 Even most of his family.
 Basically, everyone not there in the diner with him.
 Not Carmela, not Meadow, not AJ – but anyone else, at any time, forever.

 Could one of them be there to arrest Tony?
 Absolutely – for the same reasons.
 Any of them could be undercover assassins.
 Any of them could be undercover FBI.
-The show signals this by putting one in a Member’s Only jacket, and another in an NRA hat, which I rather expect is meant to signify an equivalence.
+The show signals this by putting one in a Member’s Only jacket, which calls up This Thing Of Ours, and the other in an NRA hat, which speaks of That Thing Of Theirs.
 Two types of violence shall forever threaten Tony.
-But whether a threat is organized (a sanctioned hit), or disorganized (personal vendetta), whether it comes from force authorized by his world or the world at large… doesn’t really matter to the guy who just got whacked.
+But whether a threat is organized (a sanctioned hit), or disorganized (personal vendetta); whether it comes from force authorized by his world or by the world at large… doesn’t really matter to the guy who just got whacked.

 And: could the woman be the end of Tony, not because she wanted to be, but because he wanted her – or even, wanted her to be his end?
 Most certainly she could.
 Have you fucking met Tony?